 The following are some of the best Peaky Blinders outfit or costume pieces available online at a reasonable price.
 You can certainly get a custom made or higher quality reproduction outfit from a number of online tailors but for the average man, these are out of reach financially.

 - Hat: An 8-panel “newsboy” cap in grey.
 Avoid 1-3-panel hats.
 It needs to look wide and floppy.
 In the USA these are best sellers.
 In the UK this one is good.
+In the AU I like this brand.

 - Pocket Watch: Gold watch with a white face and script font.
 In the USA this is a good costume watch.
 In the UK this is an affordable option.
+AU this one.

 - Don’t see what you are looking for?
 We are always adding links to new suits, shirts, hats, shoes and accessories to the website.
 We can also do a custom search for you- just ask!